Emphysematous cystitis: Treatment

 Even when caught early, aggressive treatment is required.
 Antibiotics are proven to cure Emphysematous cystitis over time and reduce the amount of gas inside the bladder wall.
 Prognosis is poor if antibiotics are not used to treat the patient.
 Additional treatment consists of urinary drainage and good control of blood glucose.
 The treatment of underlying comorbid diseases, such as diabetes, is extremely important because they can intensify the infection.
 Hyperbaric oxygen is an effective treatment, and has cured some cases in as little as 48 hours.
 Although it is unclear as to how gas formation occurs in emphysematous cystitis, it's dependent on whether or not the patient has contributing diseases.
 Gas formation in diabetic patients diagnosed with Emphysematous cystitis has been determined to occur due to the production of carbon dioxide as a result of the fermentation of the high concentrations of glucose.
-Gas formation in nondiabetic patients is most likely due to the breaking down of urinary lactulose and tissue proteins.
 Inflammation caused by infection increases pressure and decreases circulation, which provides the perfect environment for bacteria to produce gas.